MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

 Flow connector names | FlowConnectorNames | Edm.String | No | Connector names listed in the flow
 SharingPermission | SharingPermission | Edm.String | No | Type of permission shared with another user (3 = “Owner”) (CONFIRM)
-Recipient UPN | RecipientUPN | Edm.String | No | If permission was updated, shows the UPN of the permission recipient Additional info | Additional information if any, for example, the environment name)
+Recipient UPN | RecipientUPN | Edm.String | No | If permission was updated, shows the UPN of the permission recipient Additional info | More information, for example, the environment name)

 ## Limitations

 Only activity from cloud flows is recorded in the Microsoft Compliance Center.
-Activity for desktop flows is recorded in the Microsoft Dataverse audit logs.
+Recorded activity for desktop flows is in the Microsoft Dataverse audit logs.